HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 0.03% of pages use `fetchpriority=high` on their LCP elements.
 Counterproductively, a handful of pages actually _lower_ the priority over their LCP images: 77 pages on mobile and 104 on desktop.

-`fetchpriority` is still very new and not supported everywhere, but there's little to no reason why every developer shouldn't be using it.
+`fetchpriority` is still very new and not supported everywhere, but there's little to no reason why it shouldn't be in every developer's toolbox.
 [Patrick Meenan](https://twitter.com/patmeenan), who helped develop the API, [describes it](https://twitter.com/patmeenan/status/1460276602479251457) as a "cheat code" given how easy it is to implement relative to the potential improvements.

 #### LCP static discoverability